GET DIRECTV

 • Location: Globe Life Field, Arlington, TX

-• Streaming: Houston Astros – MLB.TV, Texas Rangers – MLB.TV
+• Streaming: ESPN Unlimited, Houston Astros – MLB.TV, Texas Rangers – MLB.TV

 • League Package: MLB Extra Innings®

-Watch the Texas Rangers take on the Houston Astros live on Houston Astros – MLB.TV, Texas Rangers – MLB.TV, Space City Home Network channel 674 and Rangers Sports Network channel 677 with DIRECTV on May 27, 2026 at 8:05 PM ET.
+You can watch the Texas Rangers take on the Houston Astros live on DIRECTV on ESPN Unlimited, Houston Astros – MLB.TV, Texas Rangers – MLB.TV, Space City Home Network, Rangers Sports Network on May 28, 2026 at 8:05 PM ET.

 Streaming